Mark Hutchison

-Mark Alan Hutchison (born May 5, 1963) is an American attorney and politician who served as the 34th lieutenant governor of Nevada from 2015 to 2019.
-He was elected to the Nevada State Senate on November 6, 2012, to represent Senate District 6, which encompasses the Northwest part of the Las Vegas Valley, including portions of the communities of Summerlin, Desert Shores and Sun City.
-He is a member of the Republican Party.
+Mark Alan Hutchison (born May 5, 1963) is an American attorney and politician.
+A member of the Republican Party, he served as the 34th lieutenant governor of Nevada from 2015 to 2019.
+From 2013 to 2014, he served as a senator in the Nevada Senate representing the 6th Senate district, which encompasses a large part of Las Vegas including much of Summerlin.
 As a state senator, Hutchison served on the Senate Judiciary Committee, as well as the Commerce, Labor and Energy Committee.

 Hutchison was sworn into office as lieutenant governor on January 4, 2015, for a four-year term, which ended January 7, 2019.
-Hutchison ran for Lieutenant Governor of Nevada in the 2014 election and defeated Democrat Lucy Flores.
-Hutchison served as a member of Governor Brian Sandoval's cabinet and was the president of the State Senate.
-He also served as the chairman of the Nevada Commission on Tourism, vice-chairman of the Nevada Board of Transportation, a member of the Nevada Board of Economic Development, and a member of the Nevada Commission on Homeland Security and the chairman of its subcommittee on Cyber Security.
+During the 2014 election, he defeated Democratic candidate Lucy Flores.
+He also served as the chairman of the Nevada Commission on Tourism, vice-chairman of the Nevada Board of Transportation, a member of the Nevada Board of Economic Development, and a member of the Nevada Commission on Homeland Security and the chairman of its Subcommittee on Cyber Security.

-Hutchison announced that he is not running for Nevada governor in 2022 and became campaign chairman for Clark County Sheriff Joe Lombardo's gubernatorial campaign.
-In January 2022 The Church of Jesus Christ of Latter-day Saints announced that he would be serving as church Virginia Richmond mission president instead beginning service in July 2022.
+Hutchinson served as the chairman for Joe Lombardo's campaign during the 2022 gubernatorial campaign.

-Early and personal life
+Early life and education

 Hutchison was born in Las Vegas, Nevada, in 1963.
-He graduated from Bonanza High School (Las Vegas) in 1981, and then attended the University of Nevada, Las Vegas, graduating in 1987 with a Bachelor of Science in business administration, with high distinction (Phi Kappa Phi).
-Hutchison received his Juris Doctor degree in 1990 from Brigham Young University's J. Reuben Clark Law School (magna cum laude) where he earned the high academic distinction of the Order of the Coif and served as lead-articles editor of the law review.
-Following law school, Hutchison clerked for Kenneth F. Ripple of the United States Court of Appeals for the Seventh Circuit located in Chicago.
-After his clerkship, he practiced for the national law firm of Kirkland & Ellis in both Chicago and Los Angeles.
-Hutchison is currently licensed to practice law in Nevada and California.
-In addition, he is a member of several federal and state bars, including the U.S. Supreme Court Bar.
+He graduated from Bonanza High School in 1981and University of Nevada, Las Vegas, graduating in 1987 with a Bachelor of Science in business administration.
+Hutchison received his Juris Doctor degree in 1990 from J. Reuben Clark Law School at Brigham Young University, where he joined the Order of the Coif and served as an editor of the law review.